ArieArya/hlp21-group-07/Symbols.md

 symbolPortWidth: Model  -> string(Port.Id):  int
 ```
 <ul>
-  <li><b>findSrcPortPos: </b>finds the new position of the source port when a symbol is moved.
-This is important to ensure the ports of a symbol follow the symbol when it is being dragged.</li>
+  <li><b>findPortPos: </b>finds the new position of the port when a symbol is moved.
+This is important to ensure the ports of a symbol follow the symbol (i.e. appears attached to the symbol) when it is being dragged.</li>
-  <li><b>findTargetPortPos: </b>finds the new position of the target port when a symbol is moved.
-This has the same functionality as above, and is important to ensure the ports follow the symbol which is being dragged.</li>
   <li><b>findPortByPosition: </b>returns the port in the mouse position pos.
 If no port is found, return None.
 This is to determine whether a user clicks on a port and to extend a wire to animate wiring coming from that component port.</li>
   <li><b>isSymbolHoveredAndSelected: </b>finds if there is a symbol at a certain hovered position and whether it is selected (i.e. isSelected=true).
 This is an interface used when dragging multiple symbols to prevent all symbols to be unselected upon release.</li>
   <li><b>isSymbolSelected: </b>checks if a symbol specified by its id is selected (i.e. isSelected = true).</li>